Make Your Dream a Reality

 Students face a whole new set of obstacles once they enter a college campus.
 So we stay right there with them through graduation.

 Once in college, our students continue to build on the trusted relationships they established with our staff in high school.
-We know that resiliency in the face of challenges, particularly for first-generation students from low-income households, is essential to persisting to and through college.
+We know that resiliency in the face of challenges, particularly for first-generation students from low-income households, is essential to persist to and through college.

 Our program prioritizes strengthening our students’ ability to cope with issues that inevitably surface during college so they are prepared to thrive in the workforce.